Table of Contents

 How to be better prepared?

-Understandably, each publisher has a completely different set of demands and needs, and the strategy should be developed accordingly.
+Understandably, each publisher has a different set of demands and needs, and the strategy should be developed accordingly.
 Due to the sheer scope of the cookie crisis, many businesses were left in limbo to vent for themselves and decide how to proceed.
 Each situation is unique.
 However, there are a couple of steps publishers can take to prepare for the “Cookiepocalypse” and to leverage first-party data for the success of their business.

 Transparency and Flexibility.
 Make the model of intel harvesting as transparent as possible.
 This will likely help the business to avoid any complications with existing or future online security laws.
 These tactics also help to create a totally different mindset of brand-customer relationships.
-The more control users can exert over their data usage, the more likely they are to share it.
+The more control users exert over their data usage, the more likely they are to share it.

 Test the solutions.
 Publishers should approach gathering data with the most holistic strategy, combining information from all possible directions, employing all available sources of intel, and putting the tools of their choice into practice.
 It is important to allow for any inventory trials and tweak the strategy to your advantage until you receive satisfying results.

-Even though the death of third-party cookies seems like an apocalyptic event in the realm of online advertising, it has spawned a wave of new creative decisions and innovative solutions.
-The changes will certainly come with a string of issues and won’t be able to serve as a full replacement of the third-party data at first.
-Over time, however, and with the right data strategy, it is no doubt that various sectors of the advertising industry will find a solution for and strive to rely on other technology without the noticeable downsides.
+Even though the death of third-party cookies seems like an apocalyptic event in online advertising, it has spawned a wave of new creative decisions and innovative solutions.
+The changes will certainly come with a string of issues and won’t be able to serve as a full replacement for the third-party data at first.
+Over time, however, and with the right data strategy, there is no doubt that various sectors of the advertising industry will find a solution for and strive to rely on other technology without the noticeable downsides.
 As for the current moment, first-party data is a big part of the holistic approach needed to ensure all ad companies can stay afloat and strive without using third-party intel.